 After the Internet finally went up, our Internet speeds were as follows:

-Now this test isn't completely accurate as it doesn't account for data compression.
-However, this was completely unusable.
 For gaming, the lag was horrible.
 My Dropbox which contains a mere 6GB of storage never finished uploading, despite leaving the computer on for months overnight.
-This led to the eventual death of my old Macbook.
-The upload speeds were so pathetic that all my client's photo galleries I had to upload were done so over my mobile internet connection, otherwise the connection would time out (more excess data fees fro Dodo's MWB Dongle).
+This led to the eventual death of my Macbook's motherboard.
+The upload speeds were so pathetic that all my client's photo galleries I had to upload were done so over my mobile internet connection, otherwise the connection would time out (more excess data fees from Dodo's MWB Dongle).
 This meant traveling to the top floor of our unit to get a mobile data connection at all.
 Fail.
 Good luck Skyping on Dodo internet too, the lag led to confusion and people talking over eachother.
 Additionally, although 6Mbps is sufficient to see my callers video stream, 0.22Mbps means your caller will see you at a resolution approximately equal to a potato.
 The sound quality also, was reminiscent with speaking to someone underwater or perhaps, even in outer-space.

 It gets worse.
-Dodo's ADSL is notoriously unreliable in our experience.
+Dodo's ADSL is notoriously unreliable.
 Often times I had a job to do, only to find I had to switch to MWB to get a connection at all.
 The internet speeds also varied.
 Often dropping to as low as 3Mbps down and 0.02Mbps up.
 On two occasions, the ping took so long, Speedtest.net timed out during the Ping test.
 In other words, it was too long to measure.

 Dodo advertises $29.99 per month for unlimited ADSL2+.
 Just a few problems with that.
-First of all, you'll need to double that cost as Home Phone Line rental is mandatory, inherent with all ADSL connections.
-So $59.80 per month is the minimum, assuming you lock yourself into a 24 month contract.
+First of all, you'll need to double that cost as Home Phone Line rental is mandatory, something that is inherent with all ADSL connections.
+Therefore, $59.80 per month is the minimum, assuming you lock yourself into a 24 month contract.
 Doing so will wavier the $100 connection fee.